iotJumpway/Intel-Examples/Intel-Galileo/Dev-Kit-LED/Python/README.md

 ![IoT JumpWay Raspberry Pi Basic LED Example Docs](../../../images/Basic-LED/WarningData.png)

-## IoT JumpWay Intel Galileo Examples Bugs/Issues
+## IoT JumpWay Intel® Galileo Examples Bugs/Issues

-Please feel free to create issues for bugs and general issues you come accross whilst using the IoT JumpWay Intel Galileo Examples.
-You may also use the issues area to ask for general help whilst using the IoT JumpWay Intel Galileo Examples in your IoT projects.
+Please feel free to create issues for bugs and general issues you come accross whilst using the IoT JumpWay Intel® Galileo Examples.
+You may also use the issues area to ask for general help whilst using the IoT JumpWay Intel® Galileo Examples in your IoT projects.

-## IoT JumpWay Intel Galileo Examples Contributors
+## IoT JumpWay Intel® Galileo Examples Contributors

 - [Adam Milton-Barker, TechBubble Technologies Founder](https://github.com/AdamMiltonBarker "Adam Milton-Barker, TechBubble Technologies Founder")